Cricket: CD Stags, Hinds treat penultimate T20 rounds as eliminator finals

 "The body was a little bit sore so it's good to just refresh after two games off and get back into winning ways over Canterbury at Hagley Oval the other day," he says of the must-win, eliminator round demeanour of the Volts match that is vital due to the other permutations with some teams having games in hand.

-Rance is mellowing with age, realising he is building a better rapport with his own constitution where listening to it overrides the need to dictate unrealistic terms so that's why he's fight fit now and raring to go.
+Rance is mellowing with age, realising he is building a better rapport with his own constitution where listening to it overrides the need to dictate unrealistic terms so that's why he's fighting fit now and raring to go after an achillies heel injury.

 Why the white ball appears to have a mind of its own has him umming and aahing in light of variables such as the wicket, ball presentation, bowler's action or the climes.